akjroller/Diablo-4-XP-and-gold-per-hour/README.md

 - Improve the script's accuracy in detecting gold from the game.
 The OCR functionality can sometimes misread the on-screen text or fail to find it.
 Future enhancements should focus on refining this aspect of the script.

+- Create .exe file for non-Windows users.

+- Create a tesseract model for the gold font in the game.

+- Make GUI more user friendly.

+- Create an easier way for non technical users to install the .exe and dependencies.

+- Make .exe and .py files more performant.

 ## Contributing